QUOTE OF THE MONTH

 Dear Community of ACS,

-During this semester we are going to be spending a majority of our time concentrating on fitness, spatial awareness (moving safely in space), basketball, swimming, climbing and dancing.
+During this semester we are going to be spending a majority of our time concentrating on fitness, spatial awareness (moving safely in space), gymnastics, swimming, climbing and dancing.

 Each of these skills are crucial to student’s development for basic strength building and flexibility.